yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 otherwise has no relation to bounding volumes of sibling nodes.
 This makes it a little easier to build a BVH.
 For a good BVH, we'd also like to minimize the volume each node takes, and make bounding volumes of sibling nodes overlap less.
 We'll work on building a good BVH later.
-Starting with an array of geometries (say triangles), we organize them into a tree, such that the bounding volume of a node (say axis-aligned bounding box) contains all down-tree triangles and bounding boxes.
+Starting with an array of triangles, we organize them into a tree, such that the bounding box of a node contains all down-tree triangles and bounding boxes.

 We start with a single BVH node that contains all triangles and build the tree by recursively splitting the node: